 \section{Abstract}

 Over 600,000 bridges in the U.S. must be inspected every two years to identify flaws, defects, or potential problems that may need follow-up maintenance.
-An aerial robotic technology, Unmanned Aerial Vehicles (drones), has been adopted for bridge inspection for improving safety, efficiency, and cost-effectiveness.
-Although drones have an autonomous operation mode, keeping inspectors in the loop is still necessary for complex tasks like bridge inspection.
-Therefore, inspectors need to develop the skill and confidence in operating drones in their jobs.
-This paper presents the design and development of a virtual reality-based system for training inspectors who are assisted by a drone in the bridge inspection.
-The system is composed of four integrated modules: a simulated bridge inspection developed in Unity, an interface that allows a trainee to operate the drone in simulation using a remote controller, monitoring and analysis that analyzes data to provide real-time, in-task feedback to trainees to assist their learning, and a post-study assessment for accelerating the learning of trainees.
-The paper also conducts a small-size experimental study to illustrate the functionality of this system and its helpfulness for establishing the inspector-drone partnership.
-The developed system has built a modeling and analysis foundation for exploring advanced solutions to human-drone cooperative inspection and human sensor-based human-drone interaction.
+Bridge inspection has adopted unmanned aerial vehicles (or drones) for improving safety, efficiency, and cost-effectiveness.
+Although drones can operate in an autonomous mode, keeping inspectors in the loop is critical for complex tasks in bridge inspection.
+Therefore, inspectors need to develop the skill and confidence to operate drones in their jobs.
+This paper presents the design and development of a virtual reality-based training and assessment system for inspectors assisted by a drone in bridge inspection.
+The system is composed of four integrated modules: a simulated bridge inspection developed in Unity, an interface that allows a trainee to operate the drone in simulation using a remote controller, data monitoring and analysis to provide real-time, in-task feedback to trainees to assist their learning, and a post-study assessment supporting personalized training.
+The paper also conducts a proof-of-concept pilot study to illustrate the functionality of this system.
+The study demonstrated that TASBID, as a tool for the early-stage training, can objectively identify the training needs of individuals in detail and, further, help them develop the skill and confidence in collaborating with a drone in bridge inspection.
+The system has built a modeling and analysis platform for exploring advanced solutions to the human-drone cooperative inspection of civil infrastructure.

 \textit{Keywords}: Virtual Reality, Infrastructure Inspection, Unmanned Aerial Vehicle, Training, Performance Assessment, Sensing, Human-in-the-loop